suyinwb/School_District_Analysis/README.md

 ## Methodology: Analytics Paradigm

 #### 1. Decomposing the Ask
 The students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+Uphold state-testing standards by keeping only Thomas High School scores for 10th to 12th graders.

 #### 2. Identify the Datasource
 students_complete.csv & schools_complete.csv